RWS/studio-api-docs/apiconcepts/verification/implement_the_verification_logic.md

         #region Members of IGlobalVerifier
         /// <summary>
         /// The following members set some general properties of the verification plug-in,
-        /// e.g. the plug-in name and the icon that are displayed in the user interface of <Var:ProductName>.
+        /// e.g. the plug-in name and the icon that are displayed in the user interface of Var:ProductName.
         /// </summary>
         #region "DescriptionNameIcon"
         public string Description